*This article was updated on April 8, 2021.

 By taking the measures described in that article, you can make sure you get as many ripe tomatoes as possible before time runs out this year.

 But remember, you can use those green tomatoes too.
-In this article you’ll find some tips on what to do to make the most of them, and to avoid any of them going to waste.
+In this article you’ll find tips on what to do to make the most of them.

-When you have a glut of a particular fruit or vegetable, it is easy to feel overwhelmed, and wonder what to do with them all.
+When you have a glut of a particular fruit or vegetable, it’s easy to feel overwhelmed, and wonder what to do with them all.
 Fortunately, there are plenty of ways to use up your tomatoes – no matter how many you have.